 Enjoy the rustic charm at Jackson

-The Snow King Resort is one of the most charming in the entire region - its design combines a rustic appeal with modern luxury, the likes of which are hard to find anywhere in the States.
+Hotel Jackson is one of the most charming in the entire region - its design combines a rustic appeal with modern luxury, the likes of which are hard to find anywhere in the States.

-Relax cowboy-style in Wyoming
+Relax cowboy-style in Jackson Hole

 Every room at the Wyoming Inn is large and stylishly designed to fir their rustic western décor.
-The inn also has a hot tub and a fitness center for you to use in your down time.
+The inn also has a hot tub and a fitness center for you to use in your downtime.

-The Whistling Grizzly restaurant is located on site and is open for breakfast.
+The Whistling Grizzly restaurant is located on-site and is open for breakfast.
 For dinner why not head into downtown Jackson, which is only a 20-minute walk away.
 If walking isn't your style, you can always get the free bus in.

 The Wyoming Inn is well suited to year-round visitors and comes highly recommended if you are looking for a place to stay on your road trip.